princomp/princomp.github.io/source/projects/character_creator/description.md

 - Validate inputs from the user using boolean systems,
 - Make an object from the class you constructed

-### Knowledge:
+### Knowledge
-~

 This assignment will familiarize you with the following important
     skills:

 -   How to manipulate objects